luvnft/nftdrop/README.md

 ## About Mint Wave

-Mint Wave is an NFT Airdrop Tracker that simplifies the process of creating and distributing NFT airdrops.
+Mint Wave is a NFT Airdrop Tracker that simplifies the process of creating and distributing NFT airdrops.

 **Key Features:**
 - Easy creation of NFT airdrops